Medicaid expansion in Mississippi

-If Mississippi did expand Medicaid, FamiliesUSA estimates that 200,000 people would be newly eligible for coverage.
+If Mississippi did expand, an estimated 220,000 would be newly-eligible for coverage.
 Unfortunately, in the poorest, sickest state in the US, the Governor and the Legislature have opted to reject federal funds that would provide health insurance for the state’s poorest residents.

-Because subsidies are only available in the exchange for people whose household incomes are at least 100 percent of poverty, there are 108,000 people in Mississippi who are in the coverage gap and have no realistic access to health insurance.
+Because subsidies are only available in the exchange for people whose household incomes are at least 100 percent of poverty, there are 103,000 people in Mississippi who are in the coverage gap and have no realistic access to health insurance (some analyses indicate that there are more like 130,000 people in the coverage gap in Mississippi).
 They aren’t eligible for Medicaid, and they also aren’t eligible for subsidies.
-According to the Kaiser Family Foundation, this is 30 percent of Mississippi’s total uninsured population — the highest percentage of any of the states where Medicaid has not yet been expanded.
+According to the Kaiser Family Foundation, the share of the uninsured adult population in the coverage gap is highest in Mississippi (37 percent, versus an average of 27 percent across all states that had not expanded Medicaid as of 2014).

 Rhonda White is among them.
 Her job pays just $8.25/hour, and she can only get about 15 hours a week.
 She lives with her disabled husband and mother, along with her daughter and three grandchildren — all in a two-bedroom house in rural Mississippi.
 And while several of them have health conditions, they can’t access medical care because Mississippi hasn’t accepted federal funding to expand Medicaid.